benjamin658/typescript-express-ddd-example/README.md

 In this example, we use the [PostgreSQL](https://www.postgresql.org/) and [Sequelize ORM](http://docs.sequelizejs.com/).

 In order to generate an unique identity for each entity, we choose the `UUIDv4` as our identity format and `primary key` type, in the PostgreSQL, we need to install the `uuid-ossp` extension.
-If you launch the server by `npm run dev:up` command, the PostgreSQL container will install the extension automatically, you don't have to do anything.
+In this example, the PostgreSQL container will install the extension automatically, you don't have to do anything.

 ### Migration